wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 </tbody>
 </table>

----

 #### IDN_OAUTH2_AUTHORIZATION_CODE

-When a client application is used with OAuth 2 authorization code grant type, after the authentication, WSO2 Identity Server returns the authorization code to the client.
+When a client application is used with OAuth 2 authorization code grant type, after the authentication, the Identity Server returns the authorization code to the client.
 When this occurs, a record is added to this table.
 The client application can then request the OAuth access token using the authorized code.
 When the access token is returned, the